Proper Warm up for Your Race: 5k, 10k, Half Marathon, or Marathon

 - Lateral lunge (side lunge): Start out in the same position as the forward lunge.
 With your hands on your hips or in front of you, step to the side with your right foot.
 Push back with your hips and bend your right knee.
 Lower down until your right thigh is parallel with the floor.
 Your feet should be facing forward the whole time.
 Push through the right heel back to the starting position and switch sides.

 - Star touch: Stand with your feet wider than shoulder-width apart.
-While keeping your legs as straight as possible, reach across your body with your right hand and touch the toes of your left foot.
-Straighten back up to the starting position and repeat on the right side.
+While keeping your legs as straight as possible, reach across your body with your left hand and touch the toes of your right foot.
+Straighten back up to the starting position and repeat on the other side.

 - Standing knee-to-chest stretch: Stand with your feet hip-width apart.
 Lift your right knee, interlace your fingers under your knee and pull your knee towards your chest.
 Keep your core engaged and do not lean back.
 Lower your right leg to the starting position and repeat on the left side.